 John G. Malcolm is Vice President for the Institute for Constitutional Government, The Heritage Foundation.
-He oversees Heritage’s work to increase understanding of the Constitution and the rule of law as director of the think tank’s Edwin Meese III Center for Legal and Judicial Studies.
+He also oversees Heritage’s work to increase understanding of the Constitution and the rule of law as director of the think tank’s Edwin Meese III Center for Legal and Judicial Studies.

 The Meese Center works to educate government officials, the media and the public about the Constitution and legal principles -- and how they affect public policy.
 The center was founded in 2001 and overseen until early 2013 by the conservative icon whose name it bears, former Attorney General Edwin Meese III.